Look After Your Skin From The Inside Out

 If it is true beauty that you are chasing, think about what you put into your body - doing what's right, fork-to-mouth.
-The truth is, what you eat and drink everyday impacts the health and appearance of your skin.
+The truth is, what you eat and drink everyday impacts the health of your skin.

 The key thing to remember is that nutritious foods high in healthy fats and antioxidants are particularly good for your skin.
 This is because they add moisture, promote cell regeneration, and reverse damage from free radicals.